Inside LA - The Los Angeles Lowdown

 Decked out in memorabilia from its heavy metal heyday, this place oozes the history of its past.
 Beginning as the Villa Nova restaurant, a Rat Pack hangout, the upstairs area was famously a home-away-from-home for rock legends like The Who, Alice Cooper, Guns ‘N’ Roses and many more.
 John Belushi also had his last meal here, on March 5, 1982, before his untimely death at the Chateau Marmont later that same night.

 This map is interactive.
 To open in Google Maps click the icon in the top right corner.

-On Saturday June 25, at 5pm, we have a special Sunset Strip Tour, starting at the Chateau Marmont and stopping at Carney’s and the Sunset Tower (you have to visit Bugsy Siegel’s old apartment, after all), before ending at the Rainbow Bar and Grill at 8pm. join us and let us take you on a trip down the Strip on this special event.
+On Saturday October 29, at 5pm, we have a Halloween Sunset Strip Tour, starting at the Chateau Marmont, stopping at the Sunset Tower (so we can get you a Halloween and Strip appropriate cocktail), before ending at the Rainbow Bar and Grill at 8pm. join us and let us take you on a trip down the Strip on this special event.